cyberdesk-hq/cyberdriver/README.md

   - Linux: minimal mouse jiggle.
 - If work arrives during keepalive, requests wait until keepalive finishes (cleanly closes Start/Spotlight), then execute immediately.
  - If a keepalive action is mid-run when work arrives, Cyberdriver finishes it first, then starts the workflow.
 This prevents leaving Start/Spotlight or other UI elements open on the wrong screen.
+ - Remote activity signals (from a host-linked driver) reset the idle timer with a small random jitter (±7s) around your keepalive threshold so cadence feels natural.
 - After any request, keepalive stays off until idle threshold is reached again.

 ### Interactive Disable/Re-enable